SurAnand/suranand.github.io/_posts/2016-05-19-jekyll_issue.md

 And I went all over the cosmos of *google* trying to find the god who can help me with this.

 First I thought, it was because of my email on GitHub being verified, following the suggestions on GitHub help pages.
 That didn't help.
 Then, I thought it was due to my global config settings of my git on my machine and tried to reconfigure all of it.
 Nope, that wasn't the issue too.
-And then I remembered I formate my OS about a month ago which might have resulted in Jekyll-build related issues.
+And then I remembered I formatted my OS about a month ago which might have resulted in Jekyll-build related issues.
 So I started working around installing `Jekyll` which required `gem`, which again required `ruby`, which further needs `rvm` to be installed on my machine.

 Honestly, anything that has to do with either of **Java, JavaScript and Ruby**, I just cannot find myself having sufficient patience.
 It always turned into a nightmare everytime I tried to get these things to work on my machine.
 I wish somebody like [Digital Ocean](https://cloud.digitalocean.com/) writes a simple and easy-to-follow instructions on how to work on this stuff.

-Anyway, I somehow managed get all this worked out and made my system ready with all these pre-requisites.
+Anyway, I somehow managed to get all this worked out and made my system ready with all these pre-requisites.
 I still cannot see my GitHub page updated with my new post.
 I could not undestand what else to do now.
-And then I tried `jekyll build` and `jekyll serve` inside my repo on my machine.
+And then I tried `jekyll build` and `jekyll serve` inside my site directory.
 Both of them gave me a common error.

 ```
 Deprecation: You appear to have pagination turned on, but you haven't included the `jekyll-paginate` gem.
 Ensure you have `gems: [jekyll-paginate]` in your configuration file.